azulqarni/bandwidth-estimator-rl/README.md

    - This produces the bandwidth estimate for the network slice, which is updated using the Amarisoft API through `./util/liveness.py`.
       - Valid PRB values are of the form 2<sup>n<sub>1</sub></sup> · 3<sup>n<sub>2</sub></sup> · 5<sup>n<sub>3</sub></sup>, where n<sub>1</sub>, n<sub>2</sub>, n<sub>3</sub> ∈ ℕ.
    - Simulation parameters including idle time between selecting arm and estimating reward are set in `./util/parameters.py`.
-   - Networking parameters for accessing the remote log files from the two Amarisoft nodes are defined in `remote_params()` in `./util/logflatten.py`.
+   - IMPORTANT: Networking parameters for accessing the remote log files from the two Amarisoft nodes are defined in `remote_params()` in `./util/logflatten.py`.
 The nodes are accessed in non-interactive fashion using SSH key-based authentication.

 ## Citation